miladbadeleh/high-resolution-concrete-crack-detection-pytorch/README.md

 - Label assignment is based on filename containing 'crack' (case-sensitive)
 - The number of epochs and batch size can be adjusted based on your dataset size and computational resources

+## Implementation Details
+- The implementation uses PyTorch's DataLoader for efficient batch processing and includes:

+- Image normalization using ImageNet mean and std

+- Automatic GPU utilization when available

+- Simple filename-based labeling system

+- ResNet-18 transfer learning with fine-tuning

 ## Installation
 ```bash
 pip install torch torchvision pillow numpy